-Cochise College does not automatically award student loans.
-Students must notify Financial Aid of their need for student loans.
-To get your student loan:
+College does not automatically award student loans.
+Students must notify the Financial Aid Office of their need for student loans.

 Maximum Annual Loan Amounts

-Loan Counseling: Each student is required to complete entrance loan counseling before receiving their loan(s).
-A student must also complete a Master Promissory Note.
-Likewise, before a student withdraws, graduates, or drops below half-time attendance, regulations require completion of exit counseling.
+Loan Counseling: Each student is required to complete entrance loan counseling (website) before receiving their loan(s).
+A student must also complete a Master Promissory Note (website).
+Likewise, before a student withdraws, graduates, or drops below half-time attendance, regulations require completion of exit counseling (website).
 Once you receive a Stafford Loan, you will be required to complete an exit interview before you leave school or fall below 6 credit hours.

 PLUS: If you or your parents are applying for a Parent Plus or Alternative Education loan, you must still be processed for financial aid and complete all required documentation.
 The maximum amount that can be borrowed is equal to the cost of attendance as determined by Cochise College for the loan period, minus ALL other grants, scholarships, third party payments, work-study, resident assistant, fee waivers, or any other outside funds.

 Transfer Students: Official academic transcripts will be required of all transfer students who display in NSLDS (National Student Loan Database System) that they have attended previous colleges and/or have substantial student loan debt.
 Transcripts will be evaluated and restricted enrollment enforced when applicable.
 Students who have not met our academic standards (2.0 CGPA and completion of 75% of classes attempted) at the prior colleges will be evaluated with the same probation and suspension standards currently in place for Cochise College students.
 Students who consistently have received W and F grades will be required to complete a minimum of six credit hours with a 2.0 or better GPA using their own resources before federal aid will be approved.
-For more information, please read the Financial Aid Satisfactory Progress policy.
+For more information, read the Financial Aid Satisfactory Progress policy below.
 Once a student’s total loans from all schools equals $57,500, he/she will no longer be eligible for student loans at Cochise College.
-A student may choose whatever lender he/she wants, if that lender will do student loans with Cochise college.
-If a student attended an eligible program at any Title IV intuition prior to July 1, 2012, the student may be considered Title IV eligible under the ATB test.

-Disbursement: Loan funds will be sent directly to Cochise College.
-Your loan will be disbursed in two installments, one half of your loan per semester, except if your loan is only one semester in length.
-If you have a one-semester loan, the loan usually will be split into two disbursements in that semester.
+Disbursement: Your loan will be disbursed in two installments, one-half of your loan per semester, except if your loan is only one semester in length.
+If you have a one-semester loan, the loan will be split into two disbursements in that semester.
 Your loan funds will first be applied to your student account to pay any outstanding balance you may have.

 Repayment: Repayment begins following a six-month grace period after you graduate, withdraw from school, or drop below half-time enrollment.